thigg/ledsonnodezero/README.md

 - Now you can enable the service with `sudo systemct enable ledsonpi.service`.
 - And you can check its status with  `sudo systemctl status ledsonpi`
 - Stop it with `sudo systemctl stop ledsonpi`.
+- See the output of the webserver with `sudo journalctl -u ledsonpi`